Carnival Ecstasy: Fire

 On the afternoon of July 20, 1998, Ecstasy departed the Port of Miami, Florida, en route to Key West, Florida, with 2,565 passengers and 916 crew members aboard.
 A fire started in the main laundry room and spread through the ventilation system to the aft mooring deck, where mooring lines ignited.
 As Ecstasy was attempting to reach an anchorage north of the Miami sea buoy, the vessel lost power and began to drift.
 The master then radioed the U.S. Coast Guard for assistance.
 Six tugboats responded to help fight the fire and tow Ecstasy.
 The fire was brought under control by onboard firefighters and was extinguished about 9:09 PM.
 Fourteen crew members and eight passengers suffered minor injuries.
 One passenger required medical treatment as a result of a pre-existing condition and was categorized as a serious injury victim because of the length of her hospital stay.
 Losses from the fire and associated damages exceeded $17 million.

 The National Transportation Safety Board determined that the probable cause of fire aboard Ecstasy was the unauthorized welding by crew members in the main laundry that ignited a large accumulation of lint in the ventilation system and the failure of Carnival Cruise Lines to maintain the laundry exhaust ducts in a fire-safe condition.
 Contributing to the extensive fire damage on the ship was the lack of an automatic fire suppression system on the aft mooring deck and the lack of an automatic means of mitigating the spread of smoke and fire through the ventilation ducts.
 Passengers received a full refund and were offered a complimentary cruise for the inconvenience.

 Suicide

 On July 1, 2007, David Ritcheson, the victim of the April 22, 2006 Harris County, Texas assault incident, jumped off the deck of Carnival Ecstasy and died.

-Elevator Death
+Elevator death

 During December of 2015, a crew-member of the ship was working on an elevator while on-board the Carnival Ecstasy.
 The ship had disabled an elevator safety mechanism whilst the elevator was in maintenance, when the elevator came down, killing the man.
 A couple, Matt Davis and his partner, witnessed the scene whilst on their way to dinner, filming the occurrence.
-They described it as "sounding like a rainstorm".